bosbec/mobileresponseDocs/sendApiResponse.md

 * Return a clear status code and body that matches your API contract so integrations are easier to debug.
 * Set Response content type explicitly when returning JSON or plain text to avoid ambiguity for the caller.
 * Include only the headers you need in Response headers to keep responses predictable.
+* Keep the response body focused on the fields the caller actually needs.
+Smaller, explicit responses are easier to consume and reduce accidental data leakage.
+* Use error status codes and response bodies consistently across failure paths so external systems can react predictably when validation or downstream processing fails.

 ## Related jobs and triggers